TannerMyers/RADseq-popgen-pipeline/README.md

 ![pc2](https://github.com/TannerMyers/RADseq-popgen-pipeline/tree/main/images/pc2.png)

-In this case, I will retain 50 PCs, which is around where the elbow of the plot seems to start.
+In this case, we will retain 50 PCs, which is around where the elbow of the plot seems to start.

 After that, the program will show you a plot of discriminant function analysis eigenvalues (this is the special thing about DAPC).
 The higher the eigenvalue, the more information in that discriminant function.
 Discriminant functions serve the task of taking data with pre-defined groups (remember the k-value?) and maximizing inter-group variance while minimizing intra-group variance.
 In this case, since we only have a k-value of 2, we only retain 1 discriminant function, which is why the plot is just a big red brick (eigenvalues are calculated over matrices, and since we only have two groups we only have a 2x2 matrix, hence the single eigenvalue).
 Thus, we only have to say to retain 1 discrminant function, since the minimum to retain is 1 anyway, and we only have one to choose from.
 If you are dealing with a larger k-value, you will get multiple discriminant functions with the first being the largest (and most informative) and then decreasing, similar to a PCA.
 Often, the first 5 or so discriminant functions will have the information you need.